deanylev/strawpoller/README.md

 `DB_NAME` - MySQL DB name. (default 'awesome_media_downloader')

-`MASTER_PASS` - An optional 'master password' to access editing for any poll, whether editing is set to allowed or not. (default null)
+`MASTER_PASS` - An optional 'master password' to access editing for any poll, whether editing is set to allowed or not.
+Also grants special admin permissions when editing a poll. (default null)